-And there’s a large sand beach to enjoy, of course.
+And there’s a large sand beach to enjoy, of course, and hot tubs, too.

 The large conference center near the Yacht Club means that there is a larger business presence at that resort than the Beach Club Resort (though the Contemporary, Grand Floridian, and Coronado also do a huge meeting business.)

-Ensuring business travelers have what they need, there is a spa, salon, fitness center on site as well as an expanded clothing store should you need to purchase non-Disney clothing.
+Ensuring business travelers have what they need, there is a spa, salon, and fitness center on site, as well as, an expanded clothing store should you need to purchase non-Disney clothing.

-I was attending a conference and found the weather warmer than I expected and found a nice selection of non-Disney clothing at the Yacht Club’s boutique that aren’t carried at the other resorts.
-(The Grand Floridian has its own clothing boutique for men and women, however) to purchase before enjoying the Food & Wine Festival at Epcot.
+I was attending a conference and found the weather warmer than I expected and found a nice selection at the Yacht Club’s boutique that aren’t carried at the other resorts.
+The Grand Floridian has its own clothing boutique for men and women, however, to purchase before enjoying the Food & Wine Festival at Epcot.

-The Beach Club offers one of the Disney World kids’ clubs called the Sandcastle Club that accepts children aged 3 to 12 years of age, though all children must be potty trained.
+The Beach Club offers a Disney World kids club called the Sandcastle Club that accepts children 3 to 12 years of age, though all children must be potty trained.
 An evening of supervised activities costs $55 per child which includes dinner and a snack.
 In Disney speak, they are called Children’s Activity Centers.

 Concierge Level at the Disney Yacht and Beach clubs

-Both the Yacht Club and Beach Club offer concierge level rooms, as deluxe Disney Resorts.
+Both the Yacht Club and Beach Club, as deluxe Disney Resorts, offer concierge level rooms.

-The Concierge level lounges offers various snacks and hors d’oeuvres throughout the day, but not enough to replace any meal but a light breakfast.
+The Concierge Level lounges offer various snacks and hors d’oeuvres throughout the day, but not enough to replace any meal (other than a light breakfast).

-The club-level guests have access to a concierge who will reach out before arrival to assist with restaurant reservations and other activities.
+The club-level guests have access to a concierge who will reach out before arrival to offer advice on dining options or to assist with restaurant reservations and other activities.

 DVC Villas at the Beach Club